A week ago, I wrote about the Merkur Futur that looks like a razor from the 21st century.

-Consumers are quite happy with the Merkur Progress even newbie shavers who really did their homework and did a lot of research before purchasing this.
+Consumers are quite happy with the Merkur Progress, even newbie shavers who really did their homework and did a lot of research before purchasing this.

 One complaint was the handle that didn’t have any sort of knurling.
 A workaround would be altering the grip.

-One workaround suggested by the Sharpologist would be twisting the handle itself to line everything up but I’m not sure if that will void the warranty.
-It worked for him but it’s not something that I’d recommend.
+One workaround suggested by the Sharpologist would be twisting the handle itself to line everything up, but I’m not sure if that will void the warranty.
+It worked for him, but it’s not something that I’d recommend.

 Here’s the video on the different quirks of the Progress and how to address them…

-In terms of the actually shaving, this razor performs period.
+In terms of the actual shaving, this razor performs period.
 It does not matter if you have a coarse facial hair or normal facial hair, it will give you a close shave if you dial it up.
 Just make sure to follow the tips I shared with you.